questdb/documentation/reference/sql/alter-table-resume-wal.md

 :::

 Sometimes a table may get suspended due to full disk or [kernel limits](/docs/deployment/capacity-planning/#os-configuration).
-In this case, a whole WAL segment may get corrupted.
-This means that there will be multiple transactions that rely on the corrupted segment and finding the transaction number to resume from may be complicated.
-When you run RESUME WAL on such suspended table, you may see an error like this one:
+In this case, an entire WAL segment may be corrupted.
+This means that there will be multiple transactions that rely on the corrupted segment, and finding the transaction number to resume from may be difficult.

+When you run RESUME WAL on such suspended table, you may see an error like this:

 ```
 2024-07-10T01:01:01.131720Z C i.q.c.w.ApplyWal2TableJob job failed, table suspended [table=trades~3, error=could not open read-only [file=/home/my_user/.questdb/db/trades~3/wal45/101/_event], errno=2]
 ```

-In such a case, you may try skipping all transactions that rely on the corrupted WAL segment.
+In such a case, you should try skipping all transactions that rely on the corrupted WAL segment.
 To do that, first you need to find the last applied transaction number for the `trades` table:

 ```questdb-sql
 SELECT writerTxn